rushidaoyhs/HumanoidStandup-v1-rl/README.md

 Looking at zdx3578's [solution](https://gym.openai.com/evaluations/eval_w6uskkQOTxG3G0o3pT8q6w).
 This reward function helps.
 It increases when the robot stands up.

 ## Actor-Critic
 The actor critic algorithm uses Bolzman machine, and only works for discrete action space.

+## A new algorithm
 For multi-dimensional continuous action space, I believe you can do some Gaussian algorithms.
 For example, maintain a distribution function $\pi(s, a)$ in such a way that the mean and variance depend on (s, a).

+Good idea!
+Explore it!

+If some (s, a) has a large reward, adjust the parameters so that similar state action pairs will have a large reward.

+$mu(s, a) = \phi(s, a)^T theta$.

+$sigma(s, a) = f(s, a)^T v$.

+then this method will adjust parameters theta and v.

+* Gradually sigma should decrease to zero as learning becomes optimal.
+* mu is converging to the optimal control.
+* the algorithm is novel in that it allows large exploration in the beginning.

 ## Natural Actor-Critic